flan/sillytavern.diy/guides/api_model_specific/model_whatsits.md

 - Biases, which contribute to traversal of nodes for the current input-token, refined as layers are traversed
 - Activations, which consider the current token, its biases, and the weight, to decide which node will be reached next

-Though primitive, the concept of a [Markov chain](https://en.wikipedia.org/wiki/Markov_chain) is very important to probability research and it may help to illustrate the basic concept of what is involved if this piques your interest.
+Though primitive, the [Markov chain](https://en.wikipedia.org/wiki/Markov_chain) is very important to probability research and it may help to illustrate the basic concept of what is involved if this piques your interest.

 A 70-billion parameter model will have 70,000,000,000 nodes like these, with some subset of each being used to determine what token comes next in the output-stream appearing on your screen.
 In a naive search, all 70-billion parameters must also be considered each time, which is why the concept of memory-bandwidth is so important to LLM inferencing.